Roundshaw: Local amenities

 St Paul's Church was constructed and opened in 1981, which is used by the Church of England and the Free Churches.
 St Paul's was rebuilt and extended during the regeneration.
 Originally, it collaborated in a churchless religious venture known as the 'Roundshaw Experiment'.
 A cross was set up outside the church which is made from a four-bladed propeller, or airscrew, obtained through the Croydon Airport Society.

 The primary school was named after the famous aviator, Amy Johnson, the first woman to fly solo to Australia, from Croydon Airport in May 1930.

 Wilson's School was moved from Camberwell to Roundshaw in 1975.

 Roundshaw Fields hosts the Croydon Pirates baseball team, one of the most successful teams in the British Baseball Federation.
-The fields have two of the best baseball diamonds in the U.K. which Croydon often hosts the London Tournament and National Finals.
+The fields have two of the best baseball diamonds in the UK, which Croydon often uses to host the London Tournament and National Finals.

 There are a number of shops and takeaways in Mollison Square.
 The Phoenix Centre is the hub of the local community; in addition to the sporting and recreation activities, the centre has a library and IT Centre, Local Access Point, Youth Centre, Sensory Room and the Beehive Cafe.
 Charities such as Mencap run sporting sessions and community groups have access to the facilities.

 The Phoenix Centre provides the following resources and activities: